m-lab/website/_pages/06-publications.md

 {:.no_toc}

 {:.paper-description}
-What is the malicious reflected distributed denial of service (rDDoS) mean potential of the internet?
-The authors have been using data from the openNTP project which measures the number of reflectors on the internet since 2014 until now, and completed a graph that roughly estimates a lower boundary for global rDDoS mean potential across four internet protocols (IPs); SSDP, NTP, SNMP and open recursive DNS.
+What is the malicious reflected distributed denial of service (rDDoS) mean potential of the Internet?
+The authors have been using data from the openNTP project which measures the number of reflectors on the Internet since 2014 until now, and completed a graph that roughly estimates a lower boundary for global rDDoS mean potential across four Internet protocols (IPs); SSDP, NTP, SNMP and open recursive DNS.

 {:.paper-author}
 Eireann Leverett, Aaron Kaplan